University of Tennessee, Knoxville, TN

 Reference material includes various Weed Science textbooks, Herbicide Handbook, and various unit conversions.

 This is an area of extreme difficulty for the students.
 Thus, the host must have available a sprinkler irrigation system so that residual herbicides may be activated and weeds and crops maintained in an active growth stage for postemergence treatments.
 A list of possible crops and herbicides with rate and method of application are provided in Table 2.
 The test must contain at least 6 crops and 6 weeds and will be planted and treated with a wide range of preemergence and postemergence herbicides from the list.
 Each herbicide plot will contain a 1X rate of the unknown herbicide.
-It is suggested that the test be planted 4 to 5 weeks prior to the contest, with postemergence herbicides being applied 10 to 14 days prior to the contest.
+It is suggested that the test be planted 3 to 5 weeks prior to the contest, with postemergence herbicides being applied 4 to 14 days prior to the contest.
 Each contestant will be required to identify the unknown herbicides by the WSSA group number and common name by observation of crop and weed responses.
-Both names and group number will be given equal credit; in other words missing common name or group number will behalfright.
+Both names and group numbers will be given equal credit; in other words, missing common name or group number will behalfright.

 5 points – proper approach/greeting to farmer

-20 points – understanding and solving problem
+20 points – understanding and solving the problem(s)

 12.5 points – recommendations for this year’s crop